kartik800/Machine-Learning-Algorithms-Examples/README.md

 # Machine-Learning-Algorithms-Examples
 This repository contains various machine learning algorithms examples in a appropriate manner.

-## List of Machine learning Algorithms :-
+## List of Machine Learning Algorithms :-

  ### Supervised learning